 The destruction of the quake was evident in Puebla but even more so in smaller towns closer to the epicenter.
-Unfortunately, many historic structures in Puebla and surrounding communities were damaged and temporarily closed.
+Many historic structures in Puebla and surrounding communities were damaged and temporarily closed.
 It broke my heart to see those gorgeous buildings cordoned off with yellow tape.

 I timed my visit to avoid rainy season, which falls in summer and early autumn.
-But my primary reason for coming in October and November was for Día de Muertos (Day of the Dead), which I had never experienced in Mexico.
+But my main reason for coming in October and November was to experience Día de Muertos (Day of the Dead) for the first time.
 I wasn’t disappointed.
 This incredible celebration features some of the most beautiful, moving traditions and displays of folk art I have ever seen (see more below).

 Choosing a School

 From my research, I found two Spanish schools in Puebla with consistently excellent reviews on TripAdvisor, Yelp, and 123 Teach Me: Spanish Institute of Puebla and Livit.
 Both schools feature a similar daily program of four hours of instruction in the morning coupled with two hours of afternoon conversation practice with a local guide.